-This is the substantive training post and competition is tough as our Division only has five funded registrar posts.
-Our training program encompasses all aspects of modern neurosurgery, exposing registrars to the full spectrum of subspecialties.
+This is the substantive training post and competition is tough as our Division has only six registrar posts funded by the Western Cape Government Department of Health.
+Our training program encompasses all aspects of contemporary neurosurgery, exposing registrars to the fullest spectrum of subspecialties.
 During their training, registrars have numerous opportunities to pursue research and are equipped with skills for lifelong enquiry.
-In this way, we strive to produce neurosurgeons who have superb clinical and operative skills coupled with the intellectual rigour to cope with a career in the fast-paced and rapidly evolving field of clinical neuroscience.

-Our unit takes on at least three ‘supernumerary’ registrars who have committed to returning home to develop neurosurgery in their own countries.
+Although only South African citizens and permanent residents may be appointed to funded registrar posts, we welcome trainees from other African countries who are funded independently.
+The Division of Neurosurgery is committed to the University’s vision to internationalise UCT through developing human resources for healthcare in Africa supernumerary’ registrars.
+Depending on training capacity, we take on additional trainees from elsewhere in Africa who have committed to returning home to develop neurosurgery in their own countries.
 A number of alumni have already returned home to provide much-needed services to their countries, and have been able to publish their experience in leading journals.

 Senior members of the Division have been invited to Zimbabwe, Zambia, Uganda, Kenya, Nigeria, Morocco and Egypt to teach and examine.
 Our expanding role in Africa was underscored by the election of Professor Fieggen as inaugural President of the Continental Association of African Neurosurgical Societies (CAANS).

 This is being developed under the leadership of Dr Nico Enslin, within the newly-opened Neuroscience Institute.